voidcommitt/.-flour-/README.md

-   you can vent to me but please know that i am bad at comforting ppl :( . ! i have fast metabolism so pls dont make skinny jokes about me
+   you can vent to me but please know that i am bad at comforting ppl :(

+ . ! i have fast metabolism so
+pls dont make skinny jokes about me

-\ .  when i die, play sinking town.
+\ .  when i die, play liquid smooth.

    .
 PLS PLS PLS C+H WITH ME IN
 PONY TOWN - ALWAYS INT W/ ME!!